 Cognitive Behavioral Therapy (CBT) is one kind of psychotherapy that can help persons suffering from anxiety problems.
 It teaches people how to think, behave, and react differently to anxiety-inducing and scary stimuli and circumstances.
-CBT can also assist patients in learning and practicing social skills, which is critical in the treatment of social anxiety disorder.
+CBT can also assist patients in learning and practicing social skills, which is critical in treating social anxiety disorder.

-Cognitive therapy and exposure treatment are two CBT approaches that are frequently used to treat social anxiety disorder, either together or separately.
+Cognitive therapy and exposure treatment are two CBT approaches frequently used to treat social anxiety disorder, together or separately.
 Cognitive therapy aims to uncover, challenge, and ultimately neutralize harmful or erroneous ideas that underpin anxiety disorders.
 (8)

 Exposure treatment focuses on addressing the concerns that drive an anxiety disorder to enable patients to engage in previously avoided activities.
 Exposure therapy is occasionally used in conjunction with relaxation techniques and visualization.
 CBT can be done individually or with a group of persons who are experiencing similar problems.
 Homework is frequently provided for participants to do amid sessions.

-Anxiety medication is administered by a psychiatrist or primary care practitioner.
+A psychiatrist or primary care practitioner administers anxiety medication.
 Some states also permit specialized training psychologists to prescribe psychiatric medicines.
-Anti-anxiety medicines (such as benzodiazepines), antidepressants, and beta-blockers are the most often utilized types of pharmaceuticals to treat anxiety.
+Anti-anxiety medicines (such as benzodiazepines), antidepressants, and beta-blockers are the most often used pharmaceuticals to treat anxiety.

 Benzodiazepines have the advantage of being more effective in relieving anxiety and acting faster than antidepressant drugs, which are frequently recommended for anxiety.
 However, one disadvantage of benzodiazepines is that people might develop a tolerance to them over time, requiring greater and higher dosages to get the same benefit.

-For long-term usage, benzodiazepines are frequently regarded as a second-line treatment for anxiety, whereas antidepressants are regarded as a first-line treatment as well as an as-needed medication for any unpleasant burst of symptoms.
+For long-term usage, benzodiazepines are frequently regarded as a second-line treatment for anxiety.
+In contrast, antidepressants are regarded as a first-line treatment and an as-needed medication for any unpleasant burst of symptoms.

 Buspirone is a distinct type of anti-anxiety drug.
 Buspirone is a non-benzodiazepine drug used to treat persistent anxiety; however, it does not work for everyone.
 (10)

-Antidepressants are commonly used to treat depression, but they can also assist with anxiety attacks.
-In addition, they may aid in the improvement of your brain’s utilization of specific chemicals that regulate mood or stress.
+Antidepressants are commonly used to treat depression but can also assist with anxiety attacks.
+In addition, they may aid in improving your brain’s utilization of specific chemicals that regulate mood or stress.
 You may need to try many antidepressant medications before finding one that relieves your symptoms without causing side effects.
 A medicine that has previously helped you or a close family member should frequently be considered.

-Though beta-blockers are most commonly used to treat hypertension, they can also be used to assist reduce physical symptoms of anxiety attacks such as racing heart, shivering, trembling, and flushing.
-When used for a short length of time, these medicines can help patients keep physical symptoms under control.
-They can also be used to decrease acute anxiety as needed, including as a preventative intervention for some identifiable aspects of performance and relationship anxiety.
+Though beta-blockers are most commonly used to treat hypertension, they can also be used to assist in reducing physical symptoms of anxiety attacks such as racing heart, shivering, trembling, and flushing.
+When used for a short time, these medicines can help patients keep physical symptoms under control.
+They can also decrease acute anxiety as needed, including as a preventative intervention for some identifiable aspects of performance and relationship anxiety.
 (14)

 How to Cope with Anxiety Attack?